Personal tools

 For example, if you assign administrators X and Z and administrator role Y in which administrator X is, then all administrators assigned to group Y will see these access details together with administrator Z.

-Note: If you leave the 'Clients' checkbox unmarked, your client will not see these access details even if they are chosen in 'Clients' option.
+Note: If you leave the 'Clients' checkbox unmarked, your client will not see these access details even if they are chosen in the 'Clients' option.

 When ready, proceed to the 'Notifications' section.